676339784/kustom/Stretchy/README.md

 Fonts used are Times New Roman and Circular.

-As an additional note, the dock is _not_ done in KLWP.
+As an additional note, the icon dock as seen in the WebMs is _not_ done in KLWP.
 Use Nova Launcher and make a scrollable dock to replicate that functionality.

 ## WebMs